Dare Devils and Nature Lovers

 • Gaiters keep snow and rain out of boots to warm lower legs, feet, toes

-• Exercise and warm up before bed, DO NOT SWEAT!
-This helps warm your sleeping bag.
+• Exercise and warm up before bed to warm your bag, but DO NOT SWEAT!

-• At tent door, brush off snow and dirt with wisk broom.
-Sit down inside tent door, remove and brush off boots.
+• At tent door, sit down and brush off snow and dirt with wisk broom

-• Put warm water bottles in the foot of sleeping bag to help keep your feet warm.
+• Put warm water bottles in foot of sleeping bag to keep your feet warm

-• If you wake at night, move around, increase circulation, generate some heat, eat some protein for fuel.
+• If you wake up cold, exercise, generate heat, eat some protein for fuel

 • Couch potato- 1,500 calories